ImSetal121/MidiArt-Pro-MacOS/README_EN.md

 ```

 The script will automatically:
+- Check and install python-tk (Tkinter support, if missing)
 - Check and create Python virtual environment
 - Install required dependencies
 - Launch the application

+**Note:**
+- If Tkinter support is missing on first run, the script will automatically install `python-tk` via Homebrew
+- After installation, you need to run the script again
+- If you encounter permission issues, make sure Homebrew is installed

 **License Notice:**
 - This project is licensed under [CC BY-NC-SA 4.0](LICENSE)